gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 1. Authenticate the Client in accordance with Section 9 of [@!OpenID.Core].
 2. Ensure the Deferred Authentication ID was issued to the authenticated Client.
 3. If a DPoP proof was associated with the Deferred Authentication ID as specified in {#successful-deferred-code-exchange-response},
-   1. Validate the existance of a DPoP proof in the request, with its public key matching the previously used
+   1. Validate the existence of a DPoP proof in the request, with its public key matching the previously used
-   2. Validate the DPoP token it in accordance with [@!RFC9449, section 4.3].
+   2. Validate the DPoP token in accordance with [@!RFC9449, section 4.3].
-   3. Check if DPoP proof payload contains the `deferred_auth_id` matching the one sent in the Deferred Authentication ID parameter.
+   3. Check if the DPoP proof payload contains the `deferred_auth_id` matching the one sent in the Deferred Authentication ID parameter.
 4. Verify that the Authentication Process has been completed, has not been canceled nor reached timeout
 5. Ensure that no access token has been previously issued for the Deferred Authentication ID.